Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents

 \subsection{User Interface and Evaluation Workflow}

-Our platform provides an interactive, web-based user interface designed for side-by-side, fine-grained human annotation, as shown in Figure~\ref{fig:interface}.

-Annotators can submit arbitrary queries, and our system will randomly assign the query to two anonymous deep research agents.
+Our platform provides a web interface for side-by-side comparison and fine-grained annotation, as shown in Figure~\ref{fig:interface}.
+Annotators can submit arbitrary queries, and our system will assign the query to two anonymous deep research agents.
 As the report generation begins, the agents' intermediate steps are streamed to the front-end, followed by the final reports.
 After both reports are generated, users vote for their preferred report by selecting one of four choices: Agent A, Agent B, Tie, or Both are bad.
-These pairwise comparisons are ultimately used to compute the outcome-based rankings.
+These pairwise comparisons are used to compute a ranking for overall report preference.

-Besides evaluating the overall quality of the final reports, this platform also supports more fine-grained evaluation (Figure~\ref{fig:ui-fine-grained}).
-Each step of the agent is accompanied by upvote and downvote icons, allowing users to provide step-wise feedback.
-As a long report may contain content of varying quality, our platform also supports highlighting specific text spans in the final report and providing feedback either as upvotes or downvotes.
+Besides evaluating the overall quality of final reports, this platform also supports fine-grained annotation.
+Each step in the agents' generation process is accompanied by upvote and downvote icons, allowing users to provide step-wise feedback.
+As a long report may contain content of varying quality, our platform also supports highlighting specific text spans in the final report and providing feedback as upvotes or downvotes.